MarcusKlik/fstpackage.blog/content/post/fst_0.8.0/fst_0.8.0.md

 ```

 ```
-## [1] 0.3109256
+## [1] 0.2975355
 ```

-So the file size is about 31 percent of the original data frame size.
-This reduced file size is the result of using a default compression setting of 50 percent.
+The file size is about 29 percent of the original in-memory data frame size, the result of using a default compression setting of 50 percent.
 Apart from the resulting speed increase, smaller files are also attractive from a storage point of view.

 # Multi-threading